 How to Convert a Chase Bank Statement PDF to Excel

-Chase only lets you download statements as PDFs.
-If you want the transactions in a spreadsheet for budgeting, tax prep, or bookkeeping, you have to convert that PDF yourself.
-Here is the fastest way to convert a Chase bank statement PDF to Excel without losing rows or breaking columns.
+Chase only hands you statements as PDFs.
+If you want the transactions in a spreadsheet for budgeting, tax prep, or bookkeeping, the PDF has to be converted first.
+Here's the workflow for Chase's three statement layouts, including the credit card variant.

 Why this is annoying (the manual way)

-Open a Chase statement in Adobe Reader, drag-select a few transactions, paste into Excel, and watch the layout fall apart.
-Multi-line merchant names ("AMZN MKTPLACE PMTS" wrapped to two lines) end up split across cells.
+Open a Chase statement in Adobe Reader, drag-select a few transactions, paste into Excel.
+The layout falls apart on contact.
+Multi-line merchant names like "AMZN MKTPLACE PMTS" (wrapped to two lines on the PDF) end up split across cells.
 Debit and credit columns merge into one.
 Page headers like "ACCOUNT ACTIVITY (continued)" land in the middle of your data.
-By the time you have cleaned it up, twenty minutes are gone and you still have to reconcile the opening and closing balance to be sure nothing dropped.
+By the time you've cleaned it up, twenty minutes are gone, and you still have to reconcile opening vs. closing balance to be sure nothing dropped.

-It gets worse with multi-page statements.
+It gets worse on multi-page statements.
 Chase repeats the "Date / Description / Amount / Balance" header on every page, and copy-paste treats each one as a new data row.
-For a 12-page personal checking statement that is 11 junk rows to delete by hand.
-Multiply that by 12 months of statements for tax season and you have lost a full afternoon to formatting.
+For a 12-page personal checking statement that's 11 junk rows to delete by hand.
+Multiply by 12 months for tax season and you've lost an afternoon to formatting.

 The 30-second method with Bank2XL

-Bank2XL is a Chrome extension that does the conversion in one drag and one click.
+Bank2XL is a Chrome extension.
+One drag, one click.

 1. Install Bank2XL from the Chrome Web Store at bank2xl.app